Hierarchical Curriculum Learning for AMR Parsing: Experiments

 \section{Experiments}

-\paragraph{Datasets and Evaluation Metrics} We evaluate our hierarchy curriculum learning framework on two popular AMR benchmark datasets, AMR2.0 (LDC2017T10) and AMR3.0 (LDC2020T02).
-AMR2.0 contains $36521$, $1368$ and $1371$ sentence-AMR pairs in training, development and testing sets, respectively.
-AMR3.0 is larger in size, with $55635$, $1722$ and $1898$ sentence-AMR pairs for training development and testing set, respectively.

-For evaluation, we use the \textsc{smatch} scores \cite{cai-smatch} and further the fine-grained evaluation metrics \cite{dam-smatch-incremental} to evaluate the performance of AMR models.
+\paragraph{Datasets and Evaluation Metrics} We evaluate our hierarchical curriculum learning framework on two popular AMR benchmarks, AMR2.0 (LDC2017T10) and AMR3.0 (LDC2020T02).
+Please refer to the Appendix \ref{apx:datasets} for details of two benchmarks.
+Following \citet{bevil-spring}, we use the \textsc{smatch} scores \cite{cai-smatch} and the fine-grained evaluation metrics \cite{dam-smatch-incremental}\footnote{https://github.com/mdtux89/amr-evaluation} to evaluate the performances.

-\paragraph{Experiment Setups} Our implementation is based on Huggingface's transformers library \cite{wolf2019huggingface}.
-We use BART-large as our sequence-to-sequence model the same as \cite{bevil-spring}.
-We utilizes RAdam \cite{liu-RAdam} as our optimzier and set the learning rate to $3$e-$5$.
-The batch size is $2048$ graph linearization tokens and the gradient accumulation is $10$ steps.
+\paragraph{Experiment Setups} Our implementation is based on Huggingface's transformers library \cite{wolf-etal-2020-transformers} and the open codebase of \citet{bevil-spring}\footnote{https://github.com/SapienzaNLP/spring}.
+We use BART-large as our sequence-to-sequence model the same as \citet{bevil-spring}.
+We utilizes RAdam \cite{liu-RAdam} as our optimizer with the learning rate $3$e-$5$.
+The batch size is $2048$ graph linearization tokens with the gradient accumulation $10$.
 Dropout is set to $0.25$ and beam size is $5$.
 The training steps $T_{sc}$ is $1000$ and $T_{ic}$ is $500$.
-After the curriculum training, the model are trained for $30$ epochs on the training set.
-We use the cross-entropy as our loss function.
+After the curriculum training, the model is trained for $30$ epochs on the training set.
+We use cross-entropy as our loss function.
+We train our model on a single NVIDIA TESLA V$100$ GPU with $32$GB memory.
+We adopt the same post-processing process as \citet{bevil-spring}.
+Our code and model are available at \url{https://github.com/Wangpeiyi9979/HCL-Text2AMR}.

 \paragraph{Main Results} We compare our method with previous approaches in Table \ref{tab:main_results2.0}.
-As is shown, our hierarchical curriculum learning model achieves $84.6\pm0.1$ and $84.1 \pm0.1$ \textsc{smatch} scores on AMR2.0 and AMR3.0, respectively, which outperforms previous best model \cite{bevil-spring} on both two benchmarks.
-For the fine-grained results, our model achieves the best performance in $6$ out of $8$ metrics on AMR2.0 and all metrics on AMR3.0.
-Although \cite{cai2020amr} outperforms our model on in Neg. and Wiki. on AMR2.0, they adopt a complex pre- and post-processing algorithm, which is not conducive to the generalization ability of models.
+As is shown, on AMR2.0 and AMR3.0, our hierarchical curriculum learning model achieves $84.3\pm0.1$ and $83.7\pm0.1$ \textsc{smatch} scores, and outperforms \citet{bevil-spring} $0.5$ and $0.7$ \textsc{smatch} scores, respectively.
+For the fine-grained results, our model achieves the best performance in $6$ out of $8$ metrics on both AMR2.0 and AMR3.0, which shows the effectiveness of our method.
+Although \citet{cai2020amr} outperforms our model in Neg. and Wiki. on AMR2.0, they adopt a complex process, which may hurt the model generalization ability. \citet{bevil-spring} outperforms slightly our model in Conc. and Wiki. on AMR3.0.
+However, these metrics are unrelated to the AMR structure that our HCL focuses on.